jtreeves/portfolio-react/README.md

 ### 6. Store your project data

-Create an array in the `projects.js` file.
-Each project will be an object inside that array with the following keys (and their corresponding values):
+Now we get to the fun part!
+The core of any good portfolio is a way to display your past projects.
+Before we can get to displaying them, though, we'll need to first add the raw data for all of them.
+Let's create a `data` folder within the `src` folder to store this info.
+Inside that folder, create a `projects.js` file.
+That file should contain an array of objects, with each object representing one of your projects.
+Each of those project objects should contain the following keys (with their corresponding values):

 - title
 - description